vivaria/edisonrul.ing/docs/source/cards/b/bowganian.md

 ### Card Rulings

-●You can use Barrel Behind the Door against Bowganian's effect.
+*   You can use Barrel Behind the Door against Bowganian's effect.
-●Bowganian's effect is a Trigger Effect.
+*   Bowganian's effect is a Trigger Effect.